veillette/physics-book/contents/ch31NuclearRadioactivity.md

-radiation has energies of the order of $$10^{6} \text{eV} $$ per event, which is much greater than the typical atomic energies (a few $$\text{eV} $$ ), such as that observed in spectra and chemical reactions, and more than ten times as high as the most energetic characteristic x rays.
+radiation has energies of the order of $$10^{6} \text{eV} $$ per event, which is much greater than the typical atomic energies (a few $$\text{eV} $$ ), such as that observed in spectra and chemical reactions, and more than ten times as high as the most energetic characteristic X-rays.
 Becquerel did not vigorously pursue his discovery for very long.
 In 1898, Marie Curie (1867–1934), then a graduate student married the already well-known French physicist Pierre Curie (1859–1906) , began her doctoral study of Becquerel’s rays.
 She and her husband soon